dmarro89/go-redis-hashtable/README.md

 ### Analysis

-From the benchmark results, we observe the following:
+From the benchmark results (you can take a look also at the [actions](https://github.com/dmarro89/go-redis-hashtable/actions/workflows/go-main.yml)), we observe the following:

-- **Insertion (`BenchmarkSet` vs `BenchmarkGoMapSet`)**: The Go Native `map` consistently outperforms the custom hashtable, especially as the number of elements increases.
-This is due to the highly optimized handling of memory allocations and hash collisions in the Go Native Map.
+- **Insertion (`BenchmarkSet` vs `BenchmarkGoMapSet`)**: The Go Native `map` consistently outperforms the custom hashtable in terms of Time.
+For the memory consumption, the custom hash table performs better (so less memory consumed for operation) when the dataset dimension increases.
-- **Retrieval (`Get`)**: The performance difference for retrievals is more moderate, but the Go Native `map` remains faster due to efficient key lookups.
+- **Retrieval (`BenchmarkGet` vs `BenchmarkGoMapGet`)**: The performance difference for retrievals is more moderate, but the Go Native `map` remains faster in terms of time (about the double of time) due to efficient key lookups.
-- **Deletion (`Delete`)**: Deletions in the custom hashtable are faster with smaller data sets, but as the number of elements grows, the Go Native `map` starts to outperform.
+- **Deletion (`BenchmarkDelete` vs `BenchmarkGoMapDelete`)**: Deletions in the custom hashtable are faster compared the Go Native `map` - both are consumin no memory for operation.

 ### Conclusion
-While the Custom Hashtable provides a functional alternative to Go's native implementation, it is evident that the Go Native `map` are more efficient, particularly for large data sets.
-The native maps benefit from extensive optimizations at the runtime level, which results in better memory usage, faster lookups, and more efficient collision handling.
+While the Custom Hashtable provides a functional alternative to Go's native implementation, it is evident that the Go Native `map` in some cases are more efficient, particularly for large data sets.
 This project is a work in progress, so there are constant iterations providing optimization for the data structure.
+Star the project and keep updated!